 If you don’t have a laminator, I have to say, I think every mom needs one.
 They come in SO handy, especially if you are the type to do learning activities at home with your child (which you probably are, since you’re reading a blog post about DIY alphabet flash cards…just sayin’).

-How to make your free printable flash cards
+How to assemble your printable flash cards

 What to do:

-- Download and print the free printable alphabet flashcards on white card stock paper.
+- Download and print the free printable alphabet flash cards on white card stock paper.
 You could use plain paper, but they will be stiffer and more card-like if you use card stock.

 - Cut out the flash cards (there are four per page).
 I used my paper cutter to keep the lines super straight, but you could use scissors in a pinch.